-This study has several limitations.
-First, the study is retrospective.
-Second, the functional status of the patients included in the study was not evaluated in the postoperative period.
-Finally, only the GNRI is used to assess malnutrition, and other scoring systems are not used.
-Despite these limitations, this study has the highest number of patients in the literature.
+Table 4.
+Comparison of complications and blood values of the patients included in the study highest number of patients in the literature.
 More precise data can be obtained using studies with more patients using other malnutrition scoring systems to be prospectively conducted in the future.